 - 1. Add up points earned on all 4 lecture exams - 2.
 Add the final exam grade - 3.
 Add the points earned on the laboratory final - 4.
 Add the average points earned on weekly lab reports x 2 - 5.
-Add the % of points earned on homework and quizzes (posted in Canvas) - 6.
+Add the percentage of points earned on homework and classwork (points will be posted in Canvas) - 6.
+Add the percentage of points earned on quizzes (points will be posted in Canvas) - 7.
 See chart below